vortex-17/Prodigal-Assessment/README.md

 6. Secondary indexes created for better query performance
 7. Normalise scheme_name for faster and better queries

+### Flow

+1. First a pool of multiple processes is created if --inital-fetch=True and each process then starts to crawl the website from a date range.
+If inital-fetch = False, then no pool is created.
+2. This data is then fetched and cleaned up.
+3. Cleaned up data is sent to a RabbitMQ link
+4. Receiver.py is actively consuming the queue and inserts the data into MongoDB when it gets it.

+### Tools and frameworks

+1. MongoDB
+2. RabbitMQ
+3. Multiprocessing

 ### Steps to Run Code

 1. Download RabbitMQ docker image and run the command ```docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.9-management```